MicrosoftDocs/azure-databases-docs/articles/cosmos-db/provision-throughput-autoscale.md

 * **Scalable:** Databases and containers automatically scale the provisioned throughput as needed.
 There's no disruption to client connections, applications, or to Azure Cosmos DB SLAs.

 * **Cost-effective:** Autoscale helps optimize your RU/s usage and cost usage by scaling down when not in use.
 You only pay for the resources that your workloads need on a per-hour basis.
 Of all hours in a month, if you set autoscale max RU/s(Tmax) and use the full amount Tmax for 66% of the hours or less, you can save with autoscale.
-Adding secondary regions has become more cost-efficient because each region now scales independently based on actual usage with dynamic autoscale.
+Adding secondary region is more cost-efficient because each region now scales independently based on actual usage with dynamic autoscale.
 To learn more, see the [how to choose between standard (manual) and autoscale provisioned throughput](how-to-choose-offer.md) article.

 * **Highly available:** Databases and containers using autoscale use the same globally distributed, fault-tolerant, highly available Azure Cosmos DB backend to ensure data durability and high availability.